githubEdit

 Starting an Entity Index

-Clients that want to index the entire set of active entities should process all currently available snapshots, and keep the most recent entity for each pointer.
+Clients that want to index the entire set of active entities should process all currently available snapshots, and keep the most recent entityarrow-up-right for each pointerarrow-up-right.

 The simplest strategy is to process snapshots in reverse-chronological order (i.e. most recent first), ignoring pointers that have already been discovered, in order to keep the reference to the latest entity.